Skip to main content

 1636(ldap)./stopGoAuthProxy.bsh -P 1636

-To create a directory for logs and PIDs using Radius/LDAP port, use the following syntax.
+To create a directory for logs and PIDs using LDAP ports, use the following syntax.
 The following table provides sample syntax illustrating the same.

 PortExample